GiancarloAyrton/ProjectTeams3-espawfinder/README.md

 # 🐾 Espaw Finder – Animal Rescue Web Platform

 **Espaw Finder** is a web platform that allows users to register and view posts of lost animals, pets up for adoption, or those seeking a mate.
-The application includes JWT authentication, image uploads, filters by post type, and role-based dashboards.
+The application includes JWT authentication, image uploads, filters by post type, and role-based dashboards.<br>
 💻 This is a local development project – both backend and frontend must be installed and run locally for the platform to function properly.

 ---

-👥 Team Members
+## 👥 Team Members

 -Raúl Arturo León Morán

 -Juan Carlos Gallo Muñoz